ArcelorMittal Kryvyi Rih

-ArcelorMittal Kryvyi Rih (former Kryvorizhstal; Криворіжсталь) is Ukraine's largest integrated steel company, founded in 1934 and located in Kryvyi Rih, in central Ukraine.
+ArcelorMittal Kryvyi Rih (former Kryvorizhstal; Криворіжсталь) is a steel company, located in Kryvyi Rih, in central Ukraine.
+It was founded in 1934 and stopped operations in 2026.

-The steel plant is one of the most important Ukrainian companies and a globally important steel producer.
-In Ukraine it is the largest steel manufacturer of both rebar and wire rod.
-ArcelorMittal Kryviy Rih also specializes in the manufacture of sections, angles, strips and billets.

 Background

 The presence of iron ore in the regions around Kryvyi Rih has been confirmed since at least 1781 and was rumored to have existed long before by generations of inhabitants.
 Throughout the 1800s, the region was surveyed for its mineral wealth.
 Iron ore of 70% iron content and manganese ores were located.
 In 1881, industrial extraction of iron ore began, alongside other developments such as the construction of the Kryvyi Rih railway.
 By 1884, over 100,000 tons of iron ore had been extracted, and the railway though Kryvyi Rih, 477 versts (505,6 km) long, from Yasynuvata station via Kryvyi Rih to Dolynska station, had been opened.
 Iron ore production expanded rapidly during the next few years.
 By 1896, 20 mines in the Kryvyi Rih Basin were producing over 1,000,000 tonnes of ore.
 Industrial expansion continued in the region up to 1917.
 Production dropped during the First World War.